TIPS FOR CHOOSING YOUR WEDDING PHOTOGRAPHER

 Most photographers will have a number of testimonials on their site from their wedding clients.
 There are also various online directories where you can see reviews, which require an email verification, an example being Free Index (a free online business directory).
 There is also a facility on Google Places/Google Plus where visitors to the site can leave feedback, again requiring an email verification.
 It’s really worth researching!

 It’s a good idea to choose a professional wedding photographer who has a plenty of experience under their belt.
+It’s advisable to find out how many weddings a photographer has shot, independently.
 Not only are they able to ensure that they have the right equipment for the job, they are also able to plan for every contingency as they are aware of potential issues that might crop up during the wedding shoot.
 An experienced wedding photographer is also able to give you advice on wider aspects of your wedding, including the all-important timings and they can help to calm things down if you feel flustered.

 Being a wedding photographer can be a bit of a juggling act.
 On the one hand, you need to ensure you can get everybody together for all the group shots without wasting too much time, but on the other hand you don’t want to be too overbearing.
 When choosing your photographer, you’re ideally looking for somebody who is able to manage people well without being too bossy.
 We’ve all been to weddings where the photographer seems to take control of the day and everyone feels like they are being herded around like naughty schoolchildren.
 On the other hand, you do need a photographer who can be tactfully assertive when necessary and who has enough personality to get the best out of everybody and to help them feel relaxed so they are at their best in the photographs.
 The photograph shoots should be fun and not an ordeal!